 In my opinion it is worthwhile spending a nice afternoon making sure that those items stay there.
 It is also great peace of mind to know your things are safe and secure.

-If you want to go all out for the very best type of padlock, then this one from Excell will meet all requirements.
+If you want to go all out for the very best type of padlock, then this one from Master Lock will meet all requirements.

 This one is anti-rust and is made from the highest quality laminated steel.
-It costs £10, but this is what I use myself to keep my tools safe and secure.
+It costs around £12 for the standard model, but this is what we use to keep tools safe and secure.

 Let's face it, a padlock is not something that you buy everyday.
-In my opinion you should buy the best that you can afford.
-For me it is this one and it looks great and works like a treat.
+In our opinion you should buy the best that you can afford.
+For us it is this one and it looks great and works like a treat.
 Online buyers agree and have rated this accordingly.
-To date any buyer who has left a review, has left only a 5 star review.
+This lock gets a 94% buyer satisfaction rating from over 400 online buyers.